Indian Oil Corporation Ltd. operates a network of 11,214 km long crude oil,

 product delivery in central and western India in the coming years.

-New pipeline projects of 2000 km worth approximately Rs.
-2000 crore are planned for expanding the infrastructure for transportation of crude oil and petroleum products.
+Nearly 14 pipeline projects are under implementation at an approved cost of over Rs.
+6,700 crore.
+Upon completion, these projects would result in additional length of over 3,600 km and added capacity of 16 MMTPA.
 These include the 700 km Paradip-Haldia-Budge Budge-Kalyani-Durgapur LPG Pipeline, 295 km Sanganer-Bijwasan Naphtha Pipeline, Augmentation of PHBPL and five additional tanks at Paradip, 270 km branch pipeline from Patna to Motihari and Baitalpur, 120 km Cauvery Basin Refinery to Trichy Pipeline and 400 km Ennore-Trichy-Pondicherry LPG Pipeline.